rapskuyy/AOL-Machine-Learning/README.md

 The system should run as an interactive **Streamlit web application** and deliver relevant recommendations using **TF-IDF vectorization** and **cosine similarity**.

+**Business Problem**

+With the growing number of games released annually on platforms like Steam, users often struggle to find titles that align with their interests.
+Without an effective recommendation system, users may feel overwhelmed and dissatisfied, potentially reducing engagement and retention.
+This creates a need for a personalized game recommendation system to help users navigate the vast game library.

+Key Business Questions:

+How can we help users discover games that match their preferences among thousands of available titles?

+How can a recommendation system enhance user satisfaction and retention?

+**Project Scope**

+1. Primary Objective
+Develop a game recommendation system using Content-Based Filtering by applying Natural Language Processing (NLP) techniques to analyze game descriptions, tags, and genres.

+2. Technical Scope

+Utilize a Steam games dataset (from Kaggle).

+Perform text preprocessing on description, tags, and genre columns.

+Apply TF-IDF vectorization to extract relevant features.

+Use cosine similarity to measure game similarity.

+Return a ranked list of recommended games based on a selected input game.

+3. Project Limitations

+Does not include behavior-based or clickstream user data.

+No user interface (UI/UX) or production deployment included.

+Focuses solely on Content-Based Filtering (not full Collaborative Filtering).

+4. Expected Outputs

+A recommendation model that suggests similar games based on a single input game.

+Subjective evaluation of recommendation quality based on relevance.

 **About Dataset**